Iandecisiv/Iandecisiv/README.md

-# Hey there!!
-My name is Ian.
-I'm a full stack developer.
-My goal is to create software and applications that automate tasks or provide creative solutions to increase productivity and efficiency. #
+# I'm a software developer, innovator, and business owner that cares about make the world a little easier a day at a time.
+My passions involve learning new technology, pushing my limits, and writing the code at the best quality that I can. #

 ## 🔭 I’m currently working on computer science.
 ## 🌱 I’m currently learning Node deployments with Docker and Kubernetes.